chdonncha/Advanced-Databases/Lab3/Lab3.md

 900 - 750GB = 150GB excess DB space

-so stroage effiency is 90%
+so storage effiency is 90%

 ##### RAID 5

 Storage Effiency: <u>Exact same as RAID 3</U>

 ##### RAID 10

+Storage effiency: 50% (Low)

+first RAID 1 then RAID 0

 ##### RAID 0+1

+Storage effiency: 50% (Low)

+first RAID 0 then RAID 1

 <u>You are not requested to use all the disks, but only the ones
 you need to accommodates your database of 750GB</u>